Engaged Buddhism is when Buddhists are engaged with the social and political process of their society, to benefit others.

 When You Are [Really] Upset

 As humans, we are very emotional and passionate beings.
-And when it comes to something we feel passionate about, we can get angry, feel hatred, and even resort to violence.
+And when it comes to something we feel passionate about, humans can get angry, feel hatred, and even resort to violence.

-The Buddha never advocated violence or anger.
-As Buddhists, we should follow his example and teachings when it comes to social change.
+The Buddha never advocated violence, hatred, or anger.
+Hatred, anger, and aversion make up one of the three poisons in Buddhism.
+As Buddhists, we should follow his example and teachings when it comes to social change using engaged Buddhism.

 - Dhammapada 3: “He abused me, he ill-treated me, he got the better of me, he stole my belongings,” … “the enmity of those harboring such thoughts cannot be appeased.”